bitemyapp/teef/posts/2016-09-03-websocket-shootout-haskell.md

 ### Some thoughts

-If I haven't misunderstood or misbenchmarked something[1], it's going to be extremely hard for any language runtime to beat GHC Haskell on an I/O heavy benchmark like this.

-[1]: I did!
-Broadcast was dropping messages the whole time!

 - [A reddit conversation on the tradeoffs of Rust's stack model vs. GHC's](https://www.reddit.com/r/haskell/comments/1wm9n4/question_about_stacks_in_haskell_and_rust/)

 Erlang is the only runtime competitive on per-thread (process in their lingo) overhead, but they bite the dust on message send.
 MVar take/put pairing is ~25-40ns, you're eating at least 1,000 ns in Erlang.
 It's possible a custom Erlang implementation (Cowboy?) could do a better job here, but I'm not sure how to do broadcast especially efficiently in Erlang.

 Asking how to efficiently broadcast to many Erlang processes on the mailing list [gets you smarmy answers](http://erlang.org/pipermail/erlang-questions/2011-May/058307.html).

 I was initially disappointed I didn't get an excuse to optimize any of the Haskell code.
 It was limited only by the number of TCP connections I could bind, I had 2/3s of my 95th percentile RTT to burn yet.
 I messed with ulimit and the like a bit, but to really uncap it I'd need to change the client to connect to multiple IP addresses so I can use more TCP connections.
+Now I know it was because `Broadcast` was dropping messages and not tickling the slow parts as much as an implementation that forces broadcasts to all clients.